Georgia White

-Georgia White (9 March 1903 – c.1980) was an American blues singer, most prolific in the 1930s and 1940s.
+Georgia White (9 March 1903 – 1980) was an American blues singer, most prolific in the 1930s and 1940s.

-Little is known of her early life, but it has been suggested that she was born in Sandersville, Georgia.
+White, who was of African American heritage, was born in Sandersville, Georgia in 1903.
 By the late 1920s she was singing in clubs in Chicago.
 She made her first recording, "When You're Smiling, the Whole World Smiles With You," with Jimmie Noone's orchestra in 1930.
 She returned to the studio in 1935, and over the next six years recorded over 100 tracks for Decca Records, usually accompanied by the pianist Richard M. Jones and also, in the late 1930s, by the guitarist Lonnie Johnson.